jerelhenderson/mp3tag_actions/actions/README.md

 <li>05_1 ARTIST or PERFORMER to ALBUMARTIST.mta</li>
 	- copy ARTIST to ALBUMARTIST, unless specific requirements (for classical tracks) are met
 <li>05_2 ALBUMARTIST (and-or COMPOSER) to ARTISTSORT.mta</li>
-	- copy ALBUMARTIST to ARTISTSORT, and attach COMPOSER if GENRE=Classical
+	- copy ALBUMARTIST to ARTISTSORT, and attach COMPOSER if STYLE=Classical
 </ul>

 ### Miscellaneous naming corrections